K-rnivoro/Pimmodore-64/README.md

 ## Powering the Raspberry Pi

 In order to being "agnostic" to the Power Supply, this project uses a Step Down Power Converter, so you can use almost any Power Brick with more than 5V and 15 Watts, a generic 12VDC and 3A will do.
 Also, using a Converter, prevents the "voltage drop" of the connector and switch.
+Being a Step Down, do not use any PS lower than 6V.
-Believe me, I've experimented with 5VDC Power Supllies and I've always had the lighting bolt sign of the Pi, so connecting directly to a 5VDC Power Supply is not advisable (even "Raspberry Certified").
-Also, being a Step Down, do not use any PS lower than 6V!
+Believe me, I've experimented with 5VDC Power Supllies and I've always had the lighting bolt sign of the Pi, so avoiding the Converter and connecting directly to a 5VDC Power Supply is not advisable (even "Raspberry Certified").
 ### Do not plug your Raspberry Pi until you have regulated the Voltage output to 5.2V !!!!

 ## Connecting the Joysticks